 It is assumed that Honors Candidates will maintain their record of academic excellence.
 Specifically, all honors Candidates are required to

-- (2) finish the Fall 2014 and Spring 2015 semesters with a Psychology GPA and overall GPA that both meet the departmental requirements for honors candidacy.
+- Finish the fall and spring semesters with a psychology GPA and overall GPA that both meet the departmental requirements for honors candidacy.

 The Honors Thesis

 The Honors thesis is the final product of the candidate's work.
-It should be written in a format suitable to the particular sort of project, and should generally conform to the APA Style Manual (6th Ed., 2009).
-It will be evaluated by the Department Faculty and, if approved by a majority of the faculty, will be sent to the outside examiner.
+It should be written in a format suitable to the particular sort of project, and should generally conform to the APA Style Manual (7th Ed., 2020).
+It will be evaluated by the department faculty and, if approved by a majority of the faculty, will be sent to the outside examiner.
 It will be the primary (though not the only) factor in decisions concerning the success of the candidacy.
 The criteria used by the faculty will depend upon the sort of project performed.

 Criteria for Research Theses